Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

 2) How much oil do I need in my air fryer?

 This varies from model to model.
-As a rule of thumb, you use at least 70% less oil than you would when deep-frying.
+However, as a rule of thumb, you use at least 70% less oil than you would when deep-frying.

 3) What constitutes a small air fryer?